mmhanif/self-halt/_posts/books/2022-08-25-the-lion-trackers-guide-to-life.md

 *Audible*

+Recommended by a friend who grew up in South Africa and has received personal coaching by Varty.
+The book provides insights into a whole world that I knew very little about but that we can learn a lot from.

 **Publisher's Description:**
 "Set in the African bush: a tracker seeks one lion, thanks to lessons that can teach us all how to live--Provided by publisher."